Estimated reading time: 26 minutes

 Seating Policies

-When traveling with children, it’s important to check the seating policies of the airlines.
-Some airlines charge fees for selecting seats, while others allow you to choose them for free.
-As budget travelers, we have rarely paid for seat selection.
 In fact, most airlines have policies that ensure young children are seated with an adult.
 Usually, for us, this means they either split us up, one parent with one child (our preference), or sit mom with both kids and dad somewhere else (his preference!).

 In all seriousness, most airlines will seat children under a certain age with an adult.
 So, while we might not all be seated together, one parent will be with each child, and we can work with that.